-The season four finale for NBC’s Chicago PD aired tonight, closing out another year of high drama for the Intelligence Unit.
+The season four finale for NBC’s Chicago PD aired on May 18, closing out another year of high drama for the Intelligence Unit.
 So you might be wondering if the show has been renewed for season five.
 Thankfully, the show has been renewed and will return in Fall 2017.
+However, star Sophia Bush is not.

 “Every once in a while you get to see underneath with Lindsay, and there’s been sort of drama and toss-ups,” Bush told Hollywood Life.
 “Sometimes we get scripts and we’re like, ‘Why is this happening?’
 But I think it’s all been to sort of serve the last two episodes, which I’m excited about.”

 NBC decided to renew the show back on May 10, along with Chicago Fire and Chicago Med.
-At the moment, the network has yet to make a decision on Dick Wolf’s fourth Chicago show, Chicago Justice.
 Every show is part of the shared Chicago universe, with frequent crossover specials airing each season.
+Chicago Justice been cancelled after just one season became the first series in the universe to fail, as it’s .

 Renewing PD was an easy decision, as the show has been an anchor on Wednesday nights, alongside Law & Order: SVU and Blindspot.
 Those two shows were also renewed.
 Season four of PD averaged 6.538 million viewers and a 1.38 rating in the 18-49 demographic.
 That is a 4.9 percent decrease in viewers and a 11.23 percent decrease in the ratings compared to season three.